quantumish/minisql/ltl.md

   | filterWith f (x::xs) = if f(x, xs) then x::(filter f xs) else (filter f xs)
 ```

 The parser is also implemented in a fashion where adding more unary and binary constructs isn't a big ask.
-The execution engine has to track where it "started" (the row that is actually being checked against the predicate), but otherwise these future-oriented predicates can be computed pretty easily by recursing on the rest of the list.
+The execution engine now has to track where it "started" (the row that is actually being checked against the predicate), but otherwise these future-oriented predicates can be computed pretty easily by recursing on the rest of the list.

 Once we implement support for next and until, we can just have the parser automatically translate the more complex queries to be in terms of the two basic primitives via "artificial" constructors like:
 ```sml